hoangduytran/blender-manual/manual/sculpt_paint/brush/brush_settings.rst

    The size can be decreased/increased using :kbd:`[` and :kbd:`]` respectfully.

    :bl-icon:`stylus_pressure` (Size Pressure)
-      Brush size can be affected by enabling the pressure sensitivity icon, if you are using a :ref:`Graphics Tablet <hardware-tablet>`.
+      Adjusts the radius based on the stylus pressure when using a :ref:`Graphics Tablet <hardware-tablet>`.
    :bl-icon:`brushes_all` (Use Unified Radius)
       Use the same brush *Radius* across all brushes.